-The “dark web” has emerged as an important hub of criminal commerce, a fully functional marketplace where hidden customers can buy from hidden sellers with relative confidence, often with customer ratings available, just as on the public-facing web.
-A report supported by the National Institute of Justice, Identifying Law Enforcement Needs for Conducting Criminal Investigations Involving Evidence on the Dark Web, explores better ways for law enforcement to investigate dark web crimes.
+The Dark Web has emerged as an important hub of criminal commerce.
+In this fully functioning marketplace, hidden customers can buy from hidden sellers with relative confidence, often with customer ratings available.
+A report supported by NIJ titled “Identifying Law Enforcement Needs for Conducting Criminal Investigations Involving Evidence on the Dark Web” explores better ways for law enforcement to investigate dark web crimes.